OCA/mis-builder/README.md

 Management Information System reports for Odoo: easily build super fast, beautiful, custom reports such as P&L, Balance Sheets and more.

-**This is the 14.0 branch.
-Please note the development of new features occurs mainly on the 10.0 branch, to be forward-ported to 14.0.
-Please submit pull requests to the 10.0 branch in priority, unless they are 14.0 specific bugs, or they rely on Odoo features that are not present in 10.0.**
+**This is the 15.0 branch.
+Please note the development of new features occurs mainly on the 13.0 branch, to be forward-ported to 14.0 and 15.0.
+Please submit pull requests to the 13.0 branch in priority, unless they are 14.0 specific bugs, or they rely on Odoo features that are not present in 13.0.**

 This project implements a class of reports where KPI (Key Performance Indicators) are displayed in rows, and time periods in columns.
 It focuses on very fast reporting